Q: What is the cost of becoming an HPC Partner?

 Q: Do we have to list all our pets on the HPC website?

-No, this is up to you.
-We can either A) list all the pets you have already posted on PetFinder or B) you can upload only the pets you want sponsored in the partner-administrative section of this website.
-Option A requires no extra effort on your part, other than keeping your PetFinder listings up-to-date.
-Option B requires that you upload all the pet's information & photo to our database and come back to update the pet's status when it has been adopted.
+No, it's your choice.
+You can upload as many (or as few) pets as you want sponsored in the partner-administrative section of this website.
+We require that you upload all the pet's information & photo to our database and come back to update the pet's status when it has been adopted.

 Q: How would a club choose one of our pets to sponsor?